elopezechaniz/test-automation-bootcamp-2016/README.md

 ###Who Should Attend

 The training will start at a low level and does not require in depth knowledge of the platform in question.
-Desirable participant profile: trainees and outside Globant candidates.
+Desirable participant profile: trainees and developers wanting to learn test automation.
 A basic knowledge on a object oriented programming (OOP) language and basic OOP concepts is desired.

 → [index](#index)